 Q: I’ve seen that you are pretty handy with a camera and have shot some tournaments and stuff.
-You still doing the photography?
+Are you still doing the photography?

 A: Of course!
-This year I was able to travel quite a bit and shot some big tournaments.
+I’ve been able to travel quite a bit and shot some big tournaments over the years.
 I was on the docks at the Bahamas Billfish Championship when they pulled the grander out of the boat, it was the largest blue marlin ever caught in the Bahamas.
 I also saw my first white marlin at the White Marlin Open up in Maryland.
-I’ve been taking pictures for 18 years, I never guessed that the camera would be the catalyst that has taken me to this level of offshore tournament fishing.
+I’ve been taking pictures for 26 years, I never guessed that the camera would be the catalyst that has taken me to this level of offshore tournament fishing.

 Q: So are sailfish your favorite fish or is it something else?